Jay Bruce: Minor leagues

 Bruce's professional career began in 2005 in the Gulf Coast League, playing for the Reds' short-season rookie team.
 He hit .270/.331/.500 in 122 at bats in 37 games before moving on to the Reds' rookie affiliate Billings Mustangs.
 There he hit .257/.358/.457 with four home runs and 13 runs batted in (RBIs) in 70 at bats.
 Baseball America ranked him the top prospect in the Pioneer League, and the second-best prospect in the Gulf Coast League.

 In 2006, he was promoted to the Reds' Low-A affiliate Dayton Dragons, where he excelled batting .291/.355/.516 (6th in the Midwest League) with 16 home runs (tied for 4th), 81 RBIs (4th; leading all Reds minor leaguers), and 42 doubles (leading the league), in 444 at bats, placing him on many top prospect lists.
 He was a Mid-Season All Star, an All Star Game Top Star, a Post-Season All Star, a Baseball America Low Class A All Star, and was named a Baseball America Minor League All Star.
 Baseball America named him the top prospect in the Midwest League.

 For the 2007 season, Bruce was promoted to the Reds' high-A team, the Sarasota Reds of the Florida State League, then quickly promoted to the Reds' Double-A team, the Chattanooga Lookouts of the Southern League.
 He was a Mid-Season Florida State League All Star, and was selected to the 2007 All-Star Futures Game.
 Bruce was then promoted to the Reds' Triple-A club, the Louisville Bats of the International League.
 For the season for the three teams he batted .319/.375/.587 with 46 doubles (tied for 7th among all minor leaguers), 8 triples, 26 home runs (tops among all Reds minor leaguers), and 89 RBIs (3rd among all Reds minor leaguers) in 521 at bats.
 He was again named a Baseball America Minor League All Star, as well as a Baseball America High Class A All Star.
 He won the Baseball America Minor League Player of the Year Award, and The Sporting News Minor League Player of the Year Award.
 He was ranked as the top prospect in the Reds organization, Florida State League, and International League, and Baseball America rated him the best hitter for average and best power hitter in the Reds' minor league system.

 Reds General Manager Wayne Krivsky informed Bruce and the media that Bruce would not get a look in the big leagues in 2007.
 However, during the Reds' final game of the 2007 season, Bruce was recognized for winning the Minor League Player of the Year award.
-Going into 2008 he was ranked the # 1 minor league prospect in baseball by both Baseball America and Baseball Prospectus.
+Going into 2008 he was ranked the top minor league prospect in baseball by both Baseball America and Baseball Prospectus.